Steve Schwettman, Instructor

 • February 2021: Competed in AAU Taekwondo Winter Nationals, earning two gold medals, in Tang Soo Do Forms and Open Traditional Forms.

-• June 2021: Earned Cho Dan Black Belt in Tang Soo Do Taekwondo from the Mountain Academy of Martial Arts.
+• June 2021: Earned 1st degree Black Belt in Tang Soo Do Taekwondo from the Mountain Academy of Martial Arts.

 • October 2021: Completed Koga Police Training self-defense seminar in Lakewood, CO, hosted by John Miller.